| GENERAL INFO (Jump to Diary)|

 I do a little loop around the back of the airport, and see some yellow hills along the coast.
 Then I head around the corner to a beach; Morne Rouge Bay, which should be nice.
 And it sure is!
 I do a tour around it in the hills, then a stroll along the water.
 I sneak in on a crab, but besides from the great view, I don't find anything else.

-The next beach is almost as pretty, and I passes it without stopping.
+The next beach is almost as pretty, but I passes it without stopping.
 Some of the homes in this area are really posh, others are made from scrap.
 It is truly a weird mix, and I guess the big new ones will win.
-They tend to close the beaches for others with big fences and guards, and that is sad for the mortals.
+They tend to close the beaches for others, with big fences and guards, and that is sad for the mortals.

 On the other side of Saint George, I find two French fortresses; Fort Fredric and Fort Matthew - renamed by the English, I guess.
 They are falling apart, and not really old enough to be that interesting.
 But I find some lizards; Ameiva ameiva here, although they are way too fast and shy for photos.
 I have some more success with a Tree Anolis; Anolis richardii.